NoamBasha/RemoteJoystickControlApp/README.md

 ## Introduction
 This project is an Android application for remote control, which was developed in Java using Android Studio.
 The user opens the application and sees the connection layout and the control layout.
-The user insert the desired ip and port and connect to the flight simulator.
+The user insert the desired IP and PORT and connect to the flight simulator.
 The user can control the plane via the joystick and seekbars.

 ## Preperation: